OpenEvalProject/evals/manuscripts/elife-00994/v1/manuscript.md

 ## Discussion

-Overall our data support a key and unique role for the
+Overall our data support a key and unique role for the C. elegans RIG-I-like protein DRH-1 in primary siRNA synthesis by either guiding DCR-1 activity to the viral genome or assisting DCR-1 processing of the double-stranded viral RNA.
+We suggest that the physical interaction between DRH-1 and DCR-1, and the potential for DRH-1 to recognize the viral genome as foreign, possibly through its well-conserved RIG-I domain, may enable DRH-1 to recruit DCR-1 to the double-stranded replicating viral genome and instigate a hierarchical antiviral siRNA response (Figure 5).
+Our data also show that the role of DRH-1 in viral recognition is distinct from that of its paralogs.
+Given the sequence and domain similarities between DRH-1, DRH-2 and DRH-3, it will be of interest to determine the mode of RNA recognition by DRH-2 and DRH-3 in the future.

 ![Figure 5.](https://cdn.elifesciences.org/articles/00994/elife-00994-fig5-v1.jpg)

 **Figure 5.:** Upon infection of the N2 C. elegans strain by the Orsay virus, DRH-1 recruits DCR-1 and its partner RDE-4 to the viral dsRNA replication intermediate.
 DCR-1 cleaves the viral genome into 23 nt viRNA duplexes with a 2 nt 3′ overhang.
 Duplex viRNAs are incorporated into the Argonaute protein RDE-1 and one strand is lost to give rise to primary viral siRNAs (primary viRNAs).
 Primary viRNAs and RDE-1 recruit an RdRP complex to the viral genome to synthesize secondary viral siRNAs, which act to silence viral transcripts or inhibit virus replication.
 The antiviral RNAi pathway is dependent on the SAGO-2 secondary Argonaute protein (Figure 3—figure supplement 1C).
 The antiviral RNAi pathway has parallels to the exogenous RNAi pathway and the endogenous RNAi pathway thought to recognize aberrant endogenous transcripts (Gu et al., 2009).
 A complex of DRH-1, DCR-1 and RDE-4 has previously been observed in whole animal lysates (Tabara et al., 2002; Duchaine et al., 2006; Thivierge et al., 2012).
 We refer to this complex as the Viral Recognition Complex (ViRC).
 ERI, other ERI factors.
-ERIC, ERI Complex.DOI: http://dx.doi.org/10.7554/eLife.00994.018
+ERIC, ERI Complex.

 Our findings imply that parallel RNAi pathways are involved in recognition of viral infection, aberrant endogenous transcripts and exogenous RNAi (exo-RNAi) in an experimental setting.
 It is interesting therefore that DRH-1 is found in a protein complex with DCR-1 and RDE-4 even in the absence of infection (Thivierge et al., 2012).
 This might suggest that this complex limits the availability of DCR-1 for exo-RNAi.
 However, drh-1 and N2 worms respond equally to exo-RNAi, suggesting that this is not the case (Figure 4—figure supplement 4).
 The constitutive nature of the DCR/DRH-1 complex may allow cells to respond much more rapidly to the presence of viral replication intermediates.
 Recent observations from Rui Lu and colleagues are in agreement with our findings (Guo et al., 2013).